leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 In config/environments/production, add the following line:
 `config.active_storage_service = :amazon_production`

-## HOW TO GET YOUR AWS CREDENTIALS
+## How can we get our AWS credentials?

-Now you’ll need to go to AWS services and create your cloud storage account and set up your S3 buckets.
-If you have an existing account, go ahead and sign in.
-If you don’t go aws.amazon.com and create a new account.
+Now, we'll need to go to AWS services, create our cloud storage account, and set-up our S3 buckets.
+If you have an existing account, go ahead and sign-in.
+If you don’t have an exisiting account, go to aws.amazon.com and create a new account.

+### Step 1:

-From the AWS console (once you have logged in) Click on “Services in the upper left-hand corner and then click on “S3”
+From the AWS console (once you have logged in), click on “Services" in the upper left-hand corner, and then click on “S3.”

+### Step 2:

-Then click on “Create Bucket”
+Then click on “Create Bucket.”

 ![aws-console-find-S3](/assets/uploads/aws_console_find_s3.png)